JumpLink/cms/public/sites/docs/GettingStarted.md

 ### Authbind

 To receive emails with this CMS you need to get access to port 25, access to ports under 1000 are only allowed by root.
 To work around this limitation you can use [authbind](https://www.debian-administration.org/article/386/Running_network_services_as_a_non-root_user.) for example.
-On debian based linux distributions you can install it with
+On Debian / Ubuntu based linux boxes you can install it with

     sudo apt-get install authbind